How global events affect you

 Keep in touch with your family and advise them of your safety as soon as you can.
 If you’re registered with Smartraveller, they’ll be able to offer advice on what to do and check on your wellbeing.
 When you’re able to, please notify our Emergency Assistance team on +61 2 9191 1180.
 They’re available 24 hours a day, 7 days a week.

 If you need to change your travel plans to get home, it may be useful to contact your service providers, such as the airline or tour operator, for assistance in the first instance.
-If you’re concerned about what costs you’re covered for, it’s important to (where possible) speak to us or check our website before making any changes.
+If you’re concerned about what costs you’re covered for, it’s important to (where possible) speak to us or before making any changes.
 That way, you can be confident knowing what costs you’re covered for.

 If you’re overseas and your return to Australia is delayed due to an unexpected event, your cover will extend at no charge until you are reasonably able to return home.
 To make things easier, keep all your cancellation notifications from your airline, including emails, along with receipts for any expenses incurred by the event, such as accommodation and meals, to submit with your claim.